axel012/ircbot/README.md

 ### Build
 - Clone repository
+- From IDE
-- Open in intellij or eclipse, run gradle build task
+  Open in intellij or eclipse, run gradle build task
+- From command line
+  gradlew build

+Plugin should be in build/libs when done

 ### Thanks
     Thanks to Paul Mutton for its Twitch library